-Depending on the specific type of credit insurance offered, it may offer protection from missed payments in case of unemployment, disability, death or destruction of the property you financed with your loan.
-Policies can be available on many types of loans, including home mortgages, personal loans, credit cards, auto loans, and loans for furniture or appliances.
+Credit insurance may be available on all sorts of loans, including home mortgages, personal loans, credit cards, auto loans, and loans for furniture or appliances.

-Let’s take a look at how credit insurance works, what it costs and what you need to know if you’re considering this type of coverage.
+Let’s take a look at whether credit insurance ever makes sense and, if so, what you need to know when you’re shopping for it.

 How does credit insurance work?